resulozdemir/java-basic-examples/README.md

 # Java
-Engin Demiroğlu'nun eğitiminden ve Patika.dev'den notlar
+Notes from Engin Demiroğlu's education and Patika.dev